mrinalstark/mrinalstark/README.md

 - 👋 Hi, I’m @mrinalstark
 - 👀 I’m interested in Programming languages like Java, Ruby, C++ and many more .
-I have experience in Spring Boot , Angular.js
+I have experience in MERN stack
 - 🌱 I’m currently learning new languages to widen my career path like python, swift .
 - 💞️ I’m looking to collaborate on Web servics based on HTML5, CSS3, React Native, Node.js and Sring Boot.
 - 📫 How to reach me